-Author has written 9 stories for Ranger's Apprentice, Yu-Gi-Oh, and Shakespeare.
+Author has written 13 stories for Ranger's Apprentice, Yu-Gi-Oh, Shakespeare, and Avengers.

 I may not always update regularly, but I'm always happy to reply to PMs.
 If you have any questions about my work or anything else, feel free to send me a message and I'll try to get back to you within about 24 hours.